matthias-prangl/hsro-inf-kp.github.io/README.md

 If it is more sensible for a function to return an error rather than nothing in case someting goes wrong, Rust has got you covered.
 Unlike the C example above, if you try to open a file in Rust you get a `Result<T, E>` which either yields a value `T` or an error `E`.
 Like `Option<T>` the `Result<T, E>` is implemented as an enum, so you can use match to evaluate the result.
-If you receive a Result in a function and only continue if the Result contains a value you can propagate the error to the calling function using `?`.
+If you receive a result in a function and only continue if the result contains a value you can propagate the error to the calling function using `?`.
-The `?` operator can only be used in functions that also return a `Reslut<T, E>` (or implement the trait std::ops::Try).
+The `?` operator can only be used in functions that also return a `Result<T, E>` (or implement the trait std::ops::Try).
 The example shows a function that writes a string to the specified file.
-In case of an error, the function immediately return with that error code, since we used the `?` operator on methods yielding a Result.
+In case of an error, the function immediately returns with that error code, since we used the `?` operator on methods yielding a result.
 You most likely only care if the write was not successful so we only check the `Err` in the match.

 ```rust